In 2022 BPIR will operate using its own rules as outlined in the BPIR Rule book, which is online.

 Contestants, Staff and Specialty Acts are responsible for paying their Stall, RV’s and Electrical Hook-up Charges in each market.
 If anyone leaves a market without paying their charges, they will not be allowed to enter another BPIR rodeo until all charges are paid.

-RELAY RACE RULE: All Relay teams MUST register with the secretary.
+All Relay teams MUST registered and paid with the secretary 2 hours prior to the rodeo.
 If there are any changes to your team members, you must notify the secretary before competing in order to avoid disqualification.

 In the event the Rodeo only has one performance, the odd numbers will compete in the (pre-show or 1st session) and the even numbers will compete in the (2nd session).
 The Relay pattern will be stakes prior to competing in a one run competition.